react-splitkit

 registry={registry}

-onChange={(layout) => {
+onChange={(layout, action) => {

 localStorage.setItem('my-layout', JSON.stringify(layout));